 The application of such a vision in 1818 was much more limited than would be at all acceptable today, as it was primarily meant to apply to students from different Christian denominations.
-Women, in contrast, weren’t admitted to Dalhousie until 1881 — 15 years after the granting of the university’s first degrees — and it took until 1896 for the first known Black Nova Scotian graduate in Dal's history.
+While women were never explicitly denied entry to Dal, the first didn't gain admittance until 1881 — 15 years after the granting of the university’s first degrees — and it took until 1896 for the first known Black Nova Scotian graduate in Dal's history.

 Still, that vision of “a college open to all” remains a proud founding virtue for Dalhousie University, one that has shaped the school through its evolution and growth over nearly two centuries.

 It’s a vision that’s seemingly complicated, however, by the historical record of the individual who came up with it in the first place.
 There are documented statements from George Ramsay expressing views on race, slavery, and settlers and freed slaves of African descent that are far removed from the inclusive language he laid out for his university vision: statements that suggest a desire to return newly freed slaves to their masters, for example, or which view freed slaves as “incapable of industry.”